BTCtoolshed/TippingWallet/README.md

 ![Print Step 9](https://github.com/BTCtoolshed/TippingWallet/blob/main/Photos/wPrint08.png?raw=true)

-After pressing the upper right button, the Private Phrase (BIP39) QR Code is displayed.
+On the Wallet menu, after pressing the upper right button, the Private Phrase (BIP39) QR Code is displayed.
 You can use this to load a hot wallet.
 For example, you can scan this easily into the BlueWallet app through the import function.
 To escape to the next screen, hold the upper right button.

 ![Print Step 10](https://github.com/BTCtoolshed/TippingWallet/blob/main/Photos/wPrint09.png?raw=true)